glebm/i18n-tasks/README.md

 # do not report these keys as missing (both on blank value and no key)
 ignore_missing:
   - devise.errors.unauthorized # ignore this key
-  - pagination.views.          # ignore the whole pattern (note the .)
+  - pagination.views.*         # ignore the whole pattern

 # do not report these keys when they have the same value as the base locale version
 ignore_eq_base: